 6. You can explore the amazing lake by renting a canoe

-The lake is one of the most popular tourist attractions in the region and there are plenty of things to do in order to explore the region.
+The lake is one of the most popular tourist attractions in the region and there are plenty of things to do to explore the region.
 You can have a luxurious vacation in the “Moraine Lake Lodge” which offers plenty of activities including horseback riding, glacier tours, and even river rafting.

 If you want to discover the amazing views from the lake’s surface, you can also head over to the canoe docking station at the edge of the lake and rent a canoe, an amazing experience, that’s for sure!